 Be sure to thoroughly clean all bare wood and surfaces to be coated with a solvent like acetone in order to remove any oils, dust, and residue, to prevent any possible contamination or adherence issues.
 The base coat is absolutely critical to the adherence of all subsequent coats.
 Do not use sanding sealer as it is too soft and can cause bonding issues.
 Use only Brite Tone as the sealer.
 Brite Tone dries much harder than sealer and contains higher solids, making it an all around better sealer.
 All-Brite-Tone-to-Brite-Tone contact promotes the best possible bond from wood to finish for demanding applications such as lutherie.

-Apollo 7700 hvlp spray gun with a 1.0 mm needle.
-Set the material flow knob low, opened only about 1/2 turn, with the fan control set a little over halfway.
+Apollo 7700 hvlp spray gun with 1.0 mm needle and Gold B air cap.
+Set the material flow knob low, opened only about 1/2 turn, with the fan control set a little wider than halfway.
 Spray in slow, even, consistent, vertical overlapping passes from about 12 inches away while keeping a close eye on the flow-out.
 There should be just enough liquid material hitting the surface to flow out nicely without dripping.
 If you’re getting drips, move the gun faster or turn the flow knob down.
 Be sure to have enough turbine pressure to spray full strength without needing to thin, about 7psi 130 cfm.

 Cleaning up is easy with just warm soapy water.